 Alstom Grid’s DS Agile technology, a next-generation digital control system for smart substations was installed at the project.
 The DS Agile system includes advanced situational awareness features and a MiCOM P40 Agile protection system, which enables it to protect, monitor and control the assets.

 The onshore substation is located adjacent to the Walpole Substation and consists of all the equipment to transmit power from the offshore substation to the national grid network.

 The electricity generated by the wind farm is being delivered to the onshore substation using export cables.
 The cables have a landfall east of the Nene River and approximately 3.7m (5.95km) north-north-east of Sutton Bridge.

 Cables are buried onshore for 6.8m (11km) from the landfall point to a new substation extension located directly adjacent to the existing substation at Walpole, Norfolk.

-JDR, a company based in the UK, supplied the subsea power cables.
-Its contractual scope includes the design and manufacture of 110km of 36kV inter-array cables, and accessories including hang-offs, electrical T-connectors, and cable cleats.
+UK-based JDR supplied the subsea power cables.
+Its contractual scope includes the design and manufacture of 110km of 36kV inter-array cables as well as accessories, including hang-offs, electrical T-connectors and cable cleats.

 J Murphy and Sons was awarded a £21.8m ($34m approximately) contract for the construction of the onshore substation.
-WSP provided the civil design support for the same.
+WSP provided civil design support for this.

-Jan De Nul Group was engaged for installation of subsea export cables from the landfall to two offshore platforms, and that of the interlink between the offshore substations.
+Jan De Nul Group was engaged for the installation of subsea export cables from the landfall to two offshore platforms as well as that of the interlink between the offshore substations.

-The contract for the supply of 91 transition pieces for the windfarm was awarded to Bilfinger Mars Offshore (BMO).
-DONG Energy engaged Atkins to provide detailed substation design for the project.
+The contract for the supply of 91 transition pieces for the wind farm was awarded to Bilfinger Mars Offshore (BMO).
+DONG Energy engaged Atkins to provide a detailed substation design for the project.